BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SDDT-OTHERS.aml	- Misc items I placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)

-	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
-Replace it (copy/overwrite) with one of the CPU SSDT's listed below that matches your CPU model.
-If your model is not listed, you can disable this SSDT (via config.plist) for the moment. macOS will still run/install, without power management.
-Once maccOS is up and running, you can create your own CPU SSDT using ssdtPRGen (bilbo's guide has execellent coverage on this, including pecial instructions for E5-26X7 variants CPUs)
+	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management, unique for each CPU model.
+Currently not enabled.
+So your initial install does not have full CPU PM.
+You can enable this SSDT via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True").
+Before enable it, replace this SSDT with one that matches your CPU.
+I have provided a few models below.
+If your CPU is different, you need to generate one, using ssdtPRGen (bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this, including instructions for E5-26X7 variants CPUs).

-	(The following are CPU specific SSDTs I created for my systems.
+	(The following are CPU PM SSDTs I created for my systems.
 Reminder: ssdtPRGen must run on the target system, or system with same model/bios revision.
 To generate correct result, I recommend booting macOS without loading any CPU SSDT, then run ssdtPRGen.)
-	- SSDT-2670.aml		- for E5-2670 CPU (single or dual)
+	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual)
 	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
 	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...
 	- SSDT-1620v2.aml	- E5-1620v2 CPU